vMarkusK/Veeam-vSphere-Interactions/README.md

 This Function restores VMware vSphere VMs to the original location.

-RestorePoint is the lastest one.
-You will have to power up the VM manually.
+* RestorePoint is the lastest one
+* You will have to power up the VM manually.

 ![Start-VeeamRestore](/media/Start-VeeamRestore.png)